(Please see above map for details.)

 Phase 2 focuses on the southern-most Chevron parcels – generally running east along Alva Paul Creek from Del Mar Park in north Morro Bay.
 The $1.5M State grant will be used to purchase the broad valley which runs west to east from Del Mar Park.
 The valley will become a SLO County Park and will include a trail system.
 This Phase is anticipated to close by the end of 2022 as well.

 Phase 3, the final Phase of this multi-year effort will geographically connect Phases 1 & 2.
 It will also become a part of the County Park system and will provide low-cost camping facilities and public access.
 It will include Chevron’s former facility headquarters and the ridge running above and to the south of the headquarters.
 Discussions with Chevron about Phase 3 are ongoing and the completion of the conservation deal is several years in the future.

 CLC is very grateful for the grant which will allow us to make great progress on the Toro Coast Preserve Project.
 We will continue to provide updates as the project moves forward.

 Background of the Toro Coast Preserve Project

-The Cayucos Land Conservancy, the Trust for Public Lands and the Land Conservancy of San Luis Obispo County together with the San Luis Obispo County and the City of Morro Bay, have been working to find a conservation solution for Chevron’s former tank farm between Cayucos and Morro Bay.
-The State Coastal Conservancy recently agreed to provide $1,000,000 of “seed money” to fund what we hope is the first phase of a multi-phased project which will protect key parts of the Chevron property.
+The Cayucos Land Conservancy, the Land Conservancy of San Luis Obispo County and the Trust for Public Land, together with the County of San Luis Obispo and the City of Morro Bay, began working in 2015 to find a conservation solution for much of the coastal sections of Chevron’s former oil facility between Cayucos and Morro Bay.

 cover photo by Susan Lyon.